 The budget cubes from Bagail, EasyFun, YAMIU, and Shacke are all clamshell-style with double zippers.
 But with their low cost comes lower-quality material, which typically lacks structure and can make packing and unpacking more difficult as a result.

-Most packing cubes will compress your clothing items to an extent, but some packing cubes are designed to be compression-specific.
+Most packing cubes will compress your clothing items to an extent, but some models are designed to be compression-specific.
 These will have an extra zipper on their sides to cinch the cubes down and suck out extra air, effectively making the cubes smaller.
-Most compression-style packing cubes will compress down by more or less 1", providing undeniable space-saving benefits.
+Most compression-style cubes will compress down by more or less 1", providing undeniable space-saving benefits.

-While not entirely compression specific, the Shacke packing cubes were reinforced with a nylon "x" — a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
-The rest of the cubes we tested were not compression-style packing cubes, and the ones with the largest mesh panels were the worst at compressing, as the softer mesh will bulge outwards.
+While not entirely compression specific, the Shacke cubes were reinforced with a nylon "x" — a clever design intended to stop the cubes from bulging outward too much when stuffed, making them a good, affordable pick for those looking to save a little space.
+The rest of the cubes we tested were not compression-style, and the ones with the largest mesh panels were the worst at compressing, as the softer mesh will bulge outwards.

-The packing cube sets we tested came in a wide variety of holding capacity.
-This was determined by how many pieces came in a set and how big the packing cubes themselves were.
+Each product we tested came in a wide variety of holding capacities.
+This was determined by how many pieces came in a set and how big the cubes themselves were.

-The more expensive packing cube sets like the Eagle Creek Pack-It Cube Set, the Eagle Creek Pack-It Specter, and the Osprey UL Packing Set only come with three packing cubes in medium, small, and extra small, making them the lowest capacity packing cube sets we tested.
+The more expensive sets like the Eagle Creek Pack-It Cube Set, the Eagle Creek Pack-It Specter, and the Osprey UL Packing Set only come with three packing cubes in medium, small, and extra small, making them the lowest capacity sets we tested.

-If you are a frequent flyer and are looking for packing cubes that will last trip after trip, durability is definitely a feature you will want to consider.
-We assessed each packing cube set's durability by noting their material, knowing that nylon is more durable than polyester and polyurethane, assessing to see if they had ripstop technology, and examining the quality of their stitching.
+If you are a frequent flyer and are looking to invest in a product that will last trip after trip, durability is definitely a feature you will want to consider.
+We assessed each model's durability by noting their material, knowing that nylon is more durable than polyester and polyurethane, assessing to see if they had ripstop technology, and examining the quality of their stitching.

 The EasyFun set is made of thin nylon with a single line of stitching and no zipper reinforcement.
 This set boasts a high capacity and is affordable, but is not a top choice for durability.
 The set from Bagail has the most exposed mesh out of any sets we tested, which is prone to snags and tears.
 While our testers love the compression aspect of the Gonex set, the zipper for the compression feature often got caught on the fabric.